houdini68/testing-java/README.md

 # Testing the Java ecosystem

+This file is cached into your browser.
+Reload to get latest changes.

 Testing the APIs needed by a modern Java developer.

 How many times are you stuck at customer site because you don't remember the usage of a class or a method from a well known api?